CreativeAlloy/eleventy-netlify-boilerplate/posts/2026-05-01-critical-thinking-fundamentals-conditional-reasoning.md

 2. **Minor Premise:** Julian is eligible to serve in the IDF ($P$ is true).
 3. **Conclusion:** Therefore, Julian is mentally stable ($Q$ is true).

+Let us explore the Fallacy of Affirming the Antecedent in this particular case.
+An invalid argument would look like this:
+1. **Major Premise:** If Julian is eligible to serve in the IDF ($P$), then he must be mentally stable ($Q$).
+2. **Minor Premise:** Julian is not eligible to serve in the IDF ($P$ is false).
+3. **Conclusion:** Therefore, Julian is mentally unstable ($Q$ is false).

+That is a [Non-Sequitur](https://dictionary.cambridge.org/dictionary/english/non-sequitur) - Julian may not be eligible to serve the IDF, but that does not strictly mean his ineligibility is caused by mental instability.
+Ineligibility for military service can have many different causes - chronic diseases (such as [Mediterranean Fever](https://en.wikipedia.org/wiki/Familial_Mediterranean_fever)), chronic obesity, physical injuries, disabilities, and more.
+From this syllogism alone, all we know for sure is that Julian is ineligible, and claiming it must be because of mental instability is an **assumption with no evidence.**

 ## Moving Forward
 Both categorical and conditional reasoning are major pillars of critical thinking.
 Understanding them is required in all philosophical and geopolitical discourse.